a-kostevski/digital-christmas-gift/README.md

 ## 🤝 Contributing

-While this is a personal gift project, feel free to fork and adapt it for your own use!
+While this is a personal gift project, feel free to fork and adapt it for your own use.

 ## 🙏 Acknowledgments